 - B2B Triangulated Goods

 B2B goods and services specify whether you sold a good or a service, and are controlled by the EU Service setting in the GST posting setup.
 B2B Triangulated Goods indicate whether you engaged in trade with a 3rd party, and are controlled by the EU 3-Party Trade setting on sales documents, such as sales orders, invoices, CR/Adj notes, and so on.

 After the tax authority reviews your report, they will send an email to the contact person for your company.
-In Financials, the contact person is specified on the Company Information page.
+In Dynamics 365, the contact person is specified on the Company Information page.
 Before you submit the report, make sure that a contact person is chosen.